bhojkamal/lara8_vue3_spa_sanctum_auth/README.md

-## Project with laravel 8 spa - sanctum auth with vue 3
+## Project with laravel 8 spa - sanctum auth with vue 3 with all latest technologies

 Technologies are: